Exhibition:

 Eamon Wyss

-Artist
+Photographer, Artist

 Eamon Wyss is a Melbourne-based artist whose fine art drone photography is inspired by Australia’s ephemeral salt lakes.
 Transforming natural landscapes into abstract imagery, Wyss offers a fresh interpretation of traditional landscape photography.
 His work has been exhibited across Australia and is held in private collections around the world.